 So what is the bottom line?
 Which of the two cameras – the Canon 1D C or the Sony A6300 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

-Advantages of the Canon EOS-1D C:
+Reasons to prefer the Canon EOS-1D C:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.